sebriverso/sebriverso.github.io/README.md

 ## Evaluation Metrics

-In this section, we describe the evaluation metrics used to assess the performance of our models.
 The primary evaluation metric used for all models is the Keras accuracy score.
 This score measures the proportion of correct predictions made by the model on the test set.
 The accuracy score is a commonly used metric for evaluating classification models and can be interpreted as the overall correctness of the model's predictions.

 ![Accuracy Equation](Images/Equation_Accuracy.png)

-In addition to the accuracy score, we also evaluated the models using the validation loss, which was calculated using the categorical_crossentropy loss function in the neural network.
-The binary_crossentropy is a loss function used in binary classification problems, and it is calculated as follows:
+In addition to the accuracy score, we also evaluated the models using the validation loss, which was calculated using the categorical binary cross-entropy loss function in the neural network.
+The binary cross-entropy is calculated as follows:

 ![CategoricalCross Equation](Images/Equation_CategoricalCross.png)